xarray/osgverse/README.md

 - 4.2 Bullet 3.17 or later, for physics support in osgVerseAnimation module and related examples. (https://github.com/bulletphysics/bullet3).
 Remember to enable USE_MSVC_RUNTIME_LIBRARY_DLL while compiling Bullet.
 - 4.3 Entwine 2.0 or later, for EPT point cloud octree constructing. (https://github.com/connormanning/entwine)
 - 4.4 Qt 5.5 or later, for Qt related applications and examples. (https://www.qt.io/licensing/open-source-lgpl-obligations)
+- 4.5 SDL2 or later, for SDL/GLES related applications and examples. (https://github.com/libsdl-org/SDL)

 #### Graphics Hardware
 To use osgVerse libraries and applications, OpenGL version must be higher than 2.0.
 Both core profile and compatible profile will work.
 Our project uses the GLSL functionality, and supports from GLSL 120 to the latest GLSL version.